-It was the super popular S-Town podcast that made me return to this collection.
-I read this collection about 10 years ago and had forgotten all but the most brutal scenes.
+It was the super popular S-Town podcast that made me return to this collection of Wyoming stories by Annie Proulx.
+I read Close Range about 10 years ago and had forgotten all but the most brutal scenes.
 But I was moved to revisit after learning our real-life tragic hero of S-Town, John McLemore, calls this collection “the grief manual” and was in the habit of reading the entire collection over and over.

 Does Annie Proulx write about women, though?
 These stories are all about men, with women on the periphery.
 What Proulx does so well is she manages to write about masculine culture while at the same time setting that against femininity.
 Here we might read the landscape as ‘feminine’.
 Animals, too, are associated with femininity.
 According to these try-hard cowboys, animals, the landscape, and also women themselves are there to be tamed and conquered.